-Most of us love our dogs like children.
-Sadly, the law doesn't recognize them as such, and we can't claim them as dependents on our taxes.
+Most of us love our dogs like children but the law doesn't recognize them as such, and we can't claim them as dependents on our taxes.
 While you can't claim your dog, you may be able to deduct a few pet related expenses on this years return.
 So let's take a look where you can save.

 In 2015, Michigan Representative Thaddeus McCotter has introduced a bill called the HAPPY Act, allowing deductions of up to $3,500 a year for pet expenses.
 This new bill has been endorsed by: